abhiwand/atk/doc/source/ad_inst_ia1.rst

     $ sudo vi application.conf

 All of the changes that need to be made are located at the top of the file.
-See :doc:`appendix_application_conf` for an example 'application.conf' file.
+See :doc:`/appendix_application_conf` for an example 'application.conf' file.

 .. _ad_inst_IA_configure_file_system_root: